jetstack/tarmak/docs/proposals/puppet-wing-dry-run.rst

 ``WingJob``
 *************

-A resource representing the application of a ``PuppetManifest`` on an instance:
+A resource representing the application of a ``PuppetTarget`` on an instance:

 .. code-block:: yaml